guyinatuxedo/new_nightmare/modules/06-bof_shellcode/csaw17_pilot/readme.md

 }
 ```

 Looking through this code, we see that it prints a lot of text.
 However there are two important sections.
-The first is where it scans in the data with the `read` call:
+The first is where it scans in the data with the `read` call at `0x00400ae0`:

 ![read](pics/read.png)

 We can see that it scans in `0x40` bytes worth of input into `input`.
 The char array `input` can only hold `32` (`0x20`) bytes worth of input, so we have an overflow.
-Also we can see that the address printed is an infoleak (information about the program that is leak) for the start of our input in memory on the stack:
+Also we can see that the address printed is an infoleak (information about the program that is leak) for the start of our input in memory on the stack (look at the `local_28`, which our input gets scanned into):

 ![infoleak](pics/infoleak.png)